The Exclusivity of Conferences

 4. […] BookEnds Literary Agency Is There Any Value to Conferences for Authors?
 BookEnds Literary Agency Welcome to BookEnds, Julie Gonzalez!
 BookEnds Literary Agency The Ethical Question of Conference Fees BookEnds Literary Agency How Rachel Brooks Pitched Farah Heron’s THE CHAI FACTOR BookEnds Literary Agency The Exclusivity of Conferences […]

-5. Avatar Kathy Krevat says:
+5. Kathy Krevat says:

 The idea that writing conferences are outside to reach of most high school students is why the CCA Writers’ Conference was started in 2012.
 Now in its 9th year, this San Diego area conference welcomes 220+ students annually from all over the San Diego region.
 The conference is totally FREE and even includes a free lunch.